Vertical Farming, Robotics &

 Community-Controlled Farming for Long-Term Health and Resilience

-The Grand Teton Club, blessed with our own water source, pump systems and approximately 750,000 gallons of underground potable water storage, is committed to introducing both vertical and traditional agricultural farming methods on the club grounds.
+The Grand Teton Club, blessed with our own water sources from underground wells and the Teton River, pump systems and approximately 750,000 gallons of underground potable water storage, is committed to introducing both vertical and traditional agricultural farming methods on the club grounds.

 Our goal is to allow our community to control the use of agrichemicals